mursalfk/Sign-Up-Form/README.md

 # Sign-Up-Form
-Signup form using HTML, JS, PHP and CSS.
+Signup form using HTML, JS, PHP and CSS